 Windows PowerShell is an automation platform and scripting language for Windows and Windows Server.
 It allows users to simplify the management of their systems.
-PowerShell actually harnesses the power of the .NET Framework, and thus provides rich objects and a massive set of built-in functionality in order to take control of Windows environments.
+PowerShell actually harnesses the power of the .NET Framework and thus provides rich objects and a massive set of built-in functionality in order to take control of Windows environments.

-Search process isn’t wholly intuitive
+The search process isn’t wholly intuitive

 The search process in PowerShell Module Browser Site isn’t wholly intuitive.
-For instance, if a user wants to search for the Azure PowerShell Machine Learning module; then by typing “Azure” gives the user a list of modules to scroll though.
-The actual module called as “AzureRM.Machine“, can be found in this way.
+For instance, if a user wants to search for the Azure PowerShell Machine Learning module; then typing “Azure” gives the user a list of modules to scroll through.
+The actual module called “AzureRM.Machine“, can be found in this way.
 However, by just typing “Azure PowerShell Machine Learning” in the search box will not produce any results.
 The search window looks as follows:

-Click on the drop down menu under ‘All Packages’.
+Click on the drop-down menu under ‘All Packages’.
 Here you will see packages such as Azure PowerShell, Azure Stock PowerShell, etc.

 Locate cmdlets more quickly

 The PowerShell Module Browser Site will certainly help users more quickly locate cmdlets.
 Microsoft’s announcement suggested that the site may also be helpful in figuring out “whether a specific module is part of the PowerShell package that the user just installed.”

 What is a cmdlet